Kelvin Smith, PhD

 My teaching philosophy began to develop in elementary school as a tutor through my undergraduate days at Auburn University and my graduate studies at Georgia Tech.
 I came up with a learning philosophy that I carry with me to this day.
 It is the notion that students do well when they study to learn, not study to pass.
 In other words, do not think about the grades.
 If you master and learn the material, the grades will follow.
 This type of metacognition drives how I deliver the material when I tutor or teach.
 I have enjoyed gaining experience as a teaching assistant and a guest lecturer for 3 years in various courses at Georgia Tech.
 To foster a positive learning environment, I give respect and attention to students’ needs.
 I accommodate questions and answer them honestly and timely.
 Even if I cannot answer right away, I would be glad to discuss it after class.
 I like to incorporate humor from time to time to loosen a potentially stiff classroom environment.

-My goal on this platform is to create an environment that fosters openness, trust, and transparency with my “Scholars” in Autism Academic Tutoring.
+My goal on this platform is to create an environment that fosters openness, trust, and transparency with students in Academic Coaching.
 My passion for teaching is real because I enjoy making the complex simple and seeing the lightbulbs go off in the heads of students.
 I’ve had the pleasure of teaching the past three years at Georgia Tech.
 My Tech to Teaching experience was great.
 I learned how to manage a classroom, write a syllabus, and incorporate active learning techniques.
 I am gifted in imparting knowledge.
 My teaching assistant experience and lecturing opportunities will always be memorable.

 My anxiety issues from Asperger’s Syndrome is nonexistent when I teach because I am in my element and I’m confident in the material I present.
-I must admit I felt exposed transitioning from being a “consumer” of knowledge to a “creator” of knowledge in the Chemical and Biomolecular Engineering Ph.D.
-Program.
-With great advisors, I found my niche and I’m currently a Ph.D.
-Candidate on track to graduate May 2022.
+I must admit I felt exposed transitioning from being a “consumer” of knowledge to a “creator” of knowledge in the Chemical and Biomolecular Engineering PhD Program.
+With great advisors, I found my niche and passed my thesis defense in June 2022, and graduated in December 2022.

 I am a certified instructor through the Tech to Teaching Program.
-I enjoy helping students learn and overcome difficulties in various subjects from grade school to graduate school.
+I enjoy helping students learn and overcome difficulties in various subjects from High School to Graduate School.
 My expertise is STEM subjects and my target audience are students with Asperger’s/High Functioning Autism (All students are welcome).
-I have a gift for teaching and will offer Academic Tutoring sessions teaching STEM courses to students who are struggling in class and I will make the complex material simple to understand.
-By being diagnosed with Asperger’s Syndrome, I bring immediate comfort to the student who has a diagnosis under the Autism spectrum.
+I have a gift for teaching and will offer Academic Coaching/Executive Functioning sessions teaching STEM courses to students who are struggling in class and I will make the complex material simple to understand.
+By being diagnosed with Asperger’s Syndrome, I bring immediate comfort to the student who has a diagnosis onr the Autism spectrum.

 Through my gift of teaching, my mission is to produce the following results: